-Delivered items, which include letters, parcels, packages and anything delivered by post or courier, has been a commonly used terrorist device.
+Cargo and mail which includes parcels, packages and anything delivered by post or courier, has been a commonly used terrorist method.
 A properly conducted risk assessment should give you a good idea of the likely threat to your organisation and indicate precautions you need to take.

-Delivered items may be explosive or incendiary (the two most likely kinds), or chemical, biological or radiological.
+Suspicious packages designed to cause harm can be: explosive or incendiary (the two most likely kinds), or chemical, biological or radiological.

 Anyone receiving a suspicious delivery is unlikely to know which type it is, so procedures should cater for every eventuality.

-A delivered item will probably have received fairly rough handling in the post and so is unlikely to detonate through being moved, but any attempt at opening it, however slight, may set it off.
+All cargo should be checked prior to loading on to an aircraft.
+Cargo or a letter containing a bomb will probably have received fairly rough handling by couriers or in the post and so is unlikely to detonate through being moved, but any attempt at opening it, however slight, may cause it to function.
 Unless delivered by courier, it is unlikely to contain a timing device.
-Delivered items come in a variety of shapes and sizes; a well made one will look innocuous but there may be telltale signs.
+Bombs inside cargo or letters may come in a variety of shapes and sizes; a well-made one will look innocuous but there may be telltale signs.

-Indicators to Suspicious Mail
+Indicators to Suspicious Packages

-- It is unexpected or of unusual origin or from an unfamiliar sender. - There is no return address or the address cannot be verified. - It is poorly or inaccurately addressed e.g. incorrect title, spelt wrongly, title but no name, or addressed to an individual no longer with the company. - The address has been printed unevenly or in an unusual way. - The writing is in an unfamiliar or unusual style. - There are unusual postmarks or postage paid marks. - A Jiffy bag, or similar padded envelope, has been used. - At seems unusually heavy for its size.
-Most letters weigh up to about 28g or 1 ounce, whereas most effective letter bombs weigh 50-100g and are 5mm or more thick. - It has more than the appropriate value of stamps for its size and weight. - It is marked 'personal' or 'confidential'. - It is oddly shaped or lopsided. - The envelope flap is stuck down completely (a harmless letter usually has an ungummed gap of 3-5mm at the corners). - There is a pin-sized hole in the envelope or package wrapping. - There is a smell, particularly of almonds or marzipan. - There is an additional inner envelope, and it is tightly taped or tied (however, in some organisations sensitive or 'restricted' material is sent in double envelopes as standard procedure).
+- It is unexpected or of unusual origin or from an unfamiliar sender - There is no return address or the address cannot be verified - It is poorly or inaccurately addressed e.g. incorrect title, spelt wrongly, title but no name, or addressed to an individual no longer with the company - The address has been printed unevenly or in an unusual way - The writing is in an unfamiliar style - There are unusual postmarks or postage paid marks - A Jiffy bag, or similar padded envelope, has been used - It seems unusually heavy for its size.
+Most letters weigh up to about 28g or 1 ounce, whereas most effective letter bombs weigh 50-100g and are 5mm or more thick - It has more than the appropriate value of stamps for its size and weight - It is marked 'personal' or 'confidential' - It is oddly shaped or lopsided - The package is heavily taped or the envelope flap is stuck down completely (a harmless letter usually has an ungummed gap of 3-5mm at the corners) - There is a pin-sized hole in the envelope or package wrapping - There is a smell, particularly of almonds or marzipan - There is an additional inner package, and it is tightly taped or tied (however, in some organisations sensitive or 'restricted' material is sent in double envelopes as standard procedure).

-Chemical, biological or radiological materials in the post
+Chemical, biological or radiological materials in cargo

-Terrorists may seek to send chemical, biological or radiological materials in the post.
+Terrorists may seek to use or transport chemical, biological or radiological materials in cargo.
 It is difficult to provide a full list of possible CBR indicators because of the diverse nature of the materials.
 However, some of the more common and obvious are:

-- Unexpected granular, crystalline or finely powdered material (of any colour and usually with the consistency of coffee, sugar or baking powder), loose or in a container. - Unexpected sticky substances, sprays or vapours. - Unexpected pieces of metal or plastic, such as discs, rods, small sheets or spheres. - Strange smells, e.g. garlic, fish, fruit, mothballs, pepper.
+- Unexpected granular, crystalline or finely powdered material (of any colour and usually with the consistency of coffee, sugar or baking powder), loose or in a container - Unexpected sticky substances, sprays or vapours - Unexpected pieces of metal or plastic, such as discs, rods, small sheets or spheres - Strange smells, e.g. garlic, fish, fruit, mothballs, pepper, meat, rotten.
 If you detect a smell, do not go on sniffing it.
-However, some CBR materials are odourless and tasteless. - Stains or dampness on the packaging. - Sudden onset of illness or irritation of skin, eyes or nose.
+However, some CBR materials are odourless and tasteless - Stains or dampness on the packaging - Sudden onset of illness or irritation of skin, eyes or nose.
 CBR devices containing finely ground powder or liquid may be hazardous without being opened.